-While almost all of the 20 million gallons of herbicides were sprayed in southern Vietnam, the U.S. war effort spilled over into avowedly neutral Laos, where significant spraying had also occurred.
+While almost all of the 20 million gallons of herbicides were sprayed in southern Vietnam, the U.S. war effort (and herbicide spraying) spilled over into avowedly neutral Laos.
 Little is known about the present-day consequences of the spraying there.

-Flight records taken from the HERBS database show that spray missions flown on 209 dates, between 1965 and 1970, sprayed a total of at least 537,495 gallons of tactical herbicides.
+Flight records taken from the HERBS database show that 209 missions between 1965 and 1970, sprayed a total of at least 537,495 gallons of tactical herbicides.
 The heaviest spraying began in early 1966 and continued at a steady rate until February 1967, after which the rate of spraying became intermittent until October 1970.
 For over five years, these spray runs were coordinated out of Bien Hoa air base, with some also out of Ton San Nhat and Da Nang, in Vietnam.
 Spraying in Laos was also conducted for a period of time out of bases in Thailand.

 Lao provinces bordering Vietnam incuding Savannakhet, Salavan, Sekong and Attapeu provinces, all abutting Vietnam’s southwestern border, covered an area of Laos territory where the Ho Chi Minh Trail had extended into from Vietnam.
 These southeastern provinces in Laos were the most heavily sprayed, as the U.S. tried to destroy the Ho Chi Minh Trail.
-Khammouane province, to the north of Savannakhet, and Champasak province, to the southwest by Cambodia, were also sprayed, but comparatively less so.
+Khammouane province, to the north of Savannakhet, and Champasak province, bordering Cambodia, were also sprayed, but comparatively less so.

-Very little is known about spraying that may have been done under the auspices of the U.S. CIA; nor is it known if there was any hand or helicopter spraying done on bases controlled by the U.S. or allied forces.
-For a very short time in 1968 Air America used one of its Porter aircraft to spray Agent Orange in central Laos.
+Very little is known about spraying that may have been done under the auspices of the U.S. Central Intelligence Agency (CIA); nor do we know if there was any hand or helicopter spraying done on bases controlled by the U.S. or allied forces.
+For a very short time in 1968 Air America used one of its Porter aircraft to spray Agent Orange in central Laos out of Long Tieng.
 Technical issues with the spray nozzles made this impractical, however.

 In 2019, the U.S. Department of Defense released a list of where herbicides were used outside of Vietnam.
 It states that Agent Orange was stored and loaded onto planes at Udorn Air base in Thailand between October 1968 and September 1969 and used for “missions flown in northern Laos.”
-Only three spraying missions, which were conducted over an area approximately 60 miles northeast of the Lao capital of Vientiane show up in the HERBS database– a vast understatement of the true magnitude of the U.S. herbicide campaigns.
+Only three spraying missions, which were conducted in September 1969 over an area approximately 60 miles northeast of the Lao capital of Vientiane show up in the HERBS database– a vast understatement of the true magnitude of the U.S. herbicide campaigns.

-The complete account of the use of herbicides in Laos, War Legacies Project began a survey in 2014 to determine the impact of aerial herbicide spraying in Laos, and is working toward capturing the full picture.
+While there is no complete account of the use of herbicides in Laos, War Legacies Project began a survey in 2014 to determine the impact of aerial herbicide spraying in Laos, and is working toward capturing the full picture.